 MYTH: My vehicle will sell the best at mega sales.

-TRUTH: A great remarketing partner will have contacts with different types of auctions.
+TRUTH: A great fleet remarketing partner will have contacts with different types of auctions.

 MYTH: The best offer is your first offer.